voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 How do I know this hard drive isn't secretly [SMR](https://old.reddit.com/r/DataHoarder/comments/gagori/are_there_any_ethical_companies_that_are/)?
 My buying energy is spread graphene-thin, but a company's marketing department can focus entirely on selling their product.

 Some people are rich enough to have a personal butler wherever they go.
 But how about a personal psychologist-butler, who can tell you about all the ways the people you interact with are taking advantage of your natural thought processes?
 Your psychobutler could say Pardon me, Sir/Madam, may I inform you that the small, medium, and large sodas are so close in price so that you [focus on the relative deal](<https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)>) and not realize it's a total racket no matter what you pick?
 If I may interrupt, Sir/Madam, the colors used in ads are [carefully chosen](https://en.wikipedia.org/wiki/Color_psychology) to push you in the right direction based on research correlating color with emotional response [footnote_link].
 Salesmen encourage feelings of urgency with their buy now! last chance! one day only! messaging to prevent you from calmly measuring the sale.
 Items are priced as $XX.99 so that you mentally round it to $XX.00 instead of $XY.00.
 The [milk is at the back of the store](https://en.wikipedia.org/wiki/Loss_leader) so that you pass by everything else on your way there.
 Thumbnails with faces, and especially surprised expressions, pique the most interest and clicks.
 Ads show crowds of people to help induce [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) and peer pressure.
 The free continental breakfast is paid for by the cost of your room.
-Businesses sell coupon packets where the savings is greater than the cost of the coupons, but they make you feel obligated to visit more often to use them up, spending more money than you would have without them [footnote_link].
+Businesses sell coupon packets where the savings is greater than the cost of the packet, but they make you feel obligated to visit more often to use them up, spending more money than you would have without them [footnote_link].

 Do you have a personal psychobutler?
 The advertisers do.
 Teams of them.
 All working around the clock to find the optimal way to disrespect your decision-making autonomy, because you're an ape with an ape brain and you can be tricked.

 I've reached the point that I no longer question business decisions any more.
 Sometimes I'll see a product that looks stupid, and in the past I would have said "that's stupid, why would they do it like that?".
 Now, I think "that's stupid, but I guess they think it'll make more money", because that's always the answer.
 I certainly still spend a lot of time criticizing business decisions, but not questioning them.

 That's not to say all companies are perfectly rational, for they too are made of apes.
 There's quite a bit of cargo-culting and trend-following.
 Apple removed the headphone jack?
-Oh my god, we'll look so behind if we don't remove it too!
-I've given up on thinking that big companies ever intentionally make anything good [footnote_link].
+Oh my god, we'll look so behind if we don't remove it too! [footnote_link] I've given up on thinking that big companies ever intentionally make anything good [footnote_link].
 That's just a byproduct when quality accidentally coincides with profit.

 As they say, you need to know your limits.
 I for one recognize that no matter how smart I think I am [footnote_link], I do not have the capacity to compete with the behemoth that is modern marketing.
 I recognize that advertising can influence me even if I don't feel it and can't articulate how.
 I cannot understand the intricate details of every product well enough to counteract the positive spin that advertisements will always try to place on them.